PrincetonUniversity/install_lammps/01_installing/ins/della/scripts.md

 # Della

 [Della](https://researchcomputing.princeton.edu/systems/della) is a heterogeneous cluster composed of AMD and Intel CPUs and NVIDIA GPUs.
 Della can be used to run a variety of jobs from serial to multinode.

-*Outline*:
+This page covers these builds:

 - [Della (AMD GPUs)](#della-amd-cpus)
 - [Della (GPU)](#della-gpu)
 - [Della (GPU) with ML-IAP](#della-gpu-with-ml-iap)